fluiddyn/fluidsim/doc/install.rst

 Run the tests
 -------------

-You can run some unit tests by running ``python -m unittest discover`` from the root directory of FluidDyn or from any of the "test" directories.
+You can run some unit tests by running ``make tests`` from the root directory or ``python -m unittest discover`` from the root directory or from any of the "test" directories.